oforpertainingtothesun/xmr-stak-power/README.md

 ## Compile guides

+### Solaris 11.3

 This procedure has been tested on Solaris 11.3 only, YMMV.

 This was required because Solaris ships gcc-4.8 built with Solaris native as - which understands the `aes_eround01` etc... instructions but ships gcc-5.4 with gnu as from 2013 (2.23) which does not.
 If you compile something with inline assembly that has the `aes_eround01` instructions in different instructions are emmitted and an illegal instruction is thrown.
-When there is time this will get bugged.

 The flags that gcc is built with are pulled from the output of `/usr/gcc/4.8/bin/gcc -v`.